-South Carolina, Baylor still top AP women’s basketball poll
+South Carolina, Baylor lead women’s Top 25; Northwestern in

 MOVING UP: DePaul climbed three spots this week to No. 11, the Blue Demons’ best ranking since the final poll of the 2011 season, when Doug Bruno’s team was No. 10.
 DePaul hosts Villanova and Georgetown this week.
 The team’s only loss came to UConn.

 FALLING DOWN: West Virginia had a week to forget, with blowout losses to Oklahoma and No. 2 Baylor.
 The Mountaineers fell eight spots in the poll to No. 25.
-West Virginia will try and regroup against Oklahoma State on Wednesday.
+They will try to regroup against Oklahoma State on Wednesday.

 GAME OF THE WEEK: For the first time in more than a decade, UConn and Tennessee will play each other.
 The two women’s basketball powers will play the first of a home-and-home set in Hartford, Connecticut, on Thursday night.
 They last played in 2007.